 With the great many advantages that our smart phone and smart tablet technologies have brought, occasionally things can go wrong.
-Because RxPhoto has become an integral part in running your practice and managing your aesthetic clients, we understand that on those rare occasions when problems arise, you need to get it back on track as soon as possible.
+Because RxPhoto has become an integral part of running your practice and managing your aesthetic clients, we understand that on those rare occasions when problems arise, you need to get it back on track as soon as possible.
 This article will go over some basic troubleshooting strategies.
 These are the first few things you should try if you are having any difficulty with your RxPhoto app.

 As you navigate through this article, you may expand screenshot by clicking on the image you would like to expand.